-Name Туре Description Blob Maximum Surface int32, read / write Defines the maximal surface in pixels to consider a raw data during the raw detection phase.
-This threshold allows to reject large polluting regions in the picture Symmetrise coordinates int32, read / write Allows to toggle on/off the symmetrised coordi- nate system.
-When on, the origin of the coordi- nate system is computed as the point between the left and the right cameras.
-Epipolar Maximum Dis- tance float32, read / write Defines the maximum distance (in pixels) be- tween the right raw data and the right epipolar line defined by the left candidate during the match search.
-Matching Tolerance float32, read / write Defines the tolerance in mm between the mea- sured and reference lengths defined by two fidu- cials of a marker , during the marker matching phase.
-The behaviour of this option is not cor- responding to its expected behaviour, i.e a value of 5 mm does actually not correspond to a toler- ance of 5 mm on the matched distance.
-If this op- tion is changed when the new algorithm is used, a warning is issued.
-Registration Mean Error float32, read / write Defines the tolerance in mm after registration of the marker geometry with the measured one.
-Matching Maximum Missing Points int32, read / write Defines the maximum numbers of missing points when reconstructing a marker candidate valid during the marker matching phase (see the 'Matching Maximum Missing Points' paragraph of Section 7.8 for more details).
-Tracking range float32, read / write Defines the range (in pixels) where to look for a raw data associated to a marker according to its position in the previous frame(s) (See 'Tracking time span').
-Tracking time span int32, read / write Defines how many frames in the past the algo- rithm will inspect in order to identify a raw data associated to a marker .
-New marker reco algo- rithm Distance matching toler- ance int32, read / write float32, read / write Toggles between the old marker reconstruction algorithm (0) and the new one (1).
-Defines the tolerance in mm between the mea- sured and reference lengths defined by two fidu- cials of a marker , during the marker matching phase, when using the new marker reconstruc- tion algorithm.
+Name Туре Description Blob Minimum Aspect float32, Defines the the minimal aspect ratio to consider Ratio read / write a raw data during the raw detection phase.
+For example, an aspect ratio of 1 means that the bounding box of the raw data is a square.
+An aspect ratio of 0.5 defines a rectangle with one edge of length x and the other of length $2 \cdot x$.
+Blob Minimum Surface int32, Defines the minimal surface in pixels to consider read / write a raw data during the raw detection phase.
+This threshold allows to reject small polluting regions in the picture.
+Blob Maximum Surface int32, Defines the maximal surface in pixels to consider read / write a raw data during the raw detection phase.
+This threshold allows to reject large polluting regions in the picture Symmetrise coordinates int32, Allows to toggle on/off the symmetrised coordi- read / write nate system.
+When on, the origin of the coordi- nate system is computed as the point between the left and the right cameras. float32, Defines the maximum distance (in pixels) be- Epipolar Maximum Dis- read / write tween the right raw data and the right epipolar tance line defined by the left candidate during the match search. float32, Defines the tolerance in mm between the mea- Matching Iolerance read / write sured and reference lengths defined by two fidu- cials of a marker, during the marker matching phase.
+The benaviour of this option is not cor- responding to its expected behaviour, i.e a value or 5 mm does actually not correspond to a toler- tion is abapted when the new elegrithm is used a warping is issued Pogistration Moon Error floot20 Defines the telerance in mm after registration of Registration Mean LITO road (write the marker geometry with the measured one Matching Maximum in+22 Defines the maximum numbers of missing points Missing Points read / write when reconstructing a marker candidate valid reau / white during the marker matching phase (see the 'Matching Maximum Missing Points' paragraph of Section 7.8 for more details) Tracking range float32 Defines the range (in pixels) where to look for a read / write raw data associated to a marker according to its position in the previous frame(s) (See 'Tracking time span').
+Tracking time span int32.
+Defines how many frames in the past the algo- read / write rithm will inspect in order to identify a raw data associated to a marker .
+New marker reco algo- int32.
+Togales between the old marker reconstruction rithm read / write algorithm (0) and the new one (1).

+Name Туре Description Distance matching toler- float32, Defines the tolerance in mm between the meaance read / write sured and reference lengths defined by two fidu- cials of a marker , during the marker matching phase, when using the new marker reconstruc- tion algorithm.
 If this option is changed when the old algorithm is used, a warning is issued.

-8.1.4 Wireless related options
+8.1.6 Wireless related options